Trying to find the best non-toxic kitchen cabinets for your home?

 - Rashes and skin issues

-High concentrations of VOCs can cause more intense issues, like:
+Long-term exposure to high concentrations of VOCs can cause more serious issues, including:

 - Lung irritation